Advertiser Disclosure

 702-895-7519

-Situated near the Las Vegas Strip and Harry Reid International Airport, the Hyatt Place Las Vegas offers a peaceful stay that’s not directly in the action, but close enough that you can reach it in just a few minutes.
-The property has an outdoor pool and is pet-friendly, meaning your furry family members can join in on the fun.
+Near the Las Vegas Strip and Harry Reid International Airport, the Hyatt Place Las Vegas offers a peaceful stay that’s not directly in the action but close enough to reach it in just a few minutes.
+The property has a pet-friendly outdoor pool, so your furry family members can join in on the fun.
 Award nights start at 9,000 World of Hyatt points per night.

-The Courtyard Las Vegas Stadium Area boasts an incredible location near many of Las Vegas’ best attractions including the new Allegiant Stadium, the Las Vegas Strip, T-Mobile Arena, the Fashion Show Mall, Las Vegas Premium Outlets, Nellis Air Force Base, among others.
-The newly renovated property offers an outdoor pool, a 24-hour fitness center, recently renovated rooms, and more.
+The Courtyard Las Vegas Stadium Area boasts an incredible location near many of Las Vegas’s best attractions, including Allegiant Stadium, the Las Vegas Strip, T-Mobile Arena, the Fashion Show Mall, Las Vegas Premium Outlets, and Nellis Air Force Base.
+The property offers an outdoor pool, a 24-hour-a-day fitness center, recently renovated rooms, and more.
 Award night redemptions start at 20,000 Marriott Bonvoy points per night.

-If you’re looking to top off your points to stay at any of these options, see our guides on the best ways to earn more World of Hyatt points, Hilton Honors points, or Marriott Bonvoy points
+Hot Tip: If you want to top off your points and stay at any of these options, see our guides on the best ways to earn more World of Hyatt points, Hilton Honors points, or Marriott Bonvoy points

 Final Thoughts

-LAS is one of the largest U.S. airports, so some prior planning may be in order to ensure arrival at the correct terminal as they are not interconnected outside of the secure area.
+LAS is one of the largest U.S. airports, so prior planning may be needed to ensure arrival at the correct terminal, as they are not interconnected outside the secure area.

-The airport tram is only accessible once passengers have cleared security and is a convenient mode of transport for passengers connecting to other flights where it’s not necessary to reclaim checked luggage.
+The airport tram is only accessible once passengers have cleared security.
+It is a convenient mode of transport for passengers connecting to other flights where it’s unnecessary to reclaim checked luggage.

 Frequently Asked Questions